Subscription Review Project

 The seven journal/database packages listed above have been cancelled this semester, Spring 2023.
 Further cuts are planned beginning next fiscal year, in July 2023.
 I will share those titles as details are finalized.

-Yes, all MLML affiliates, including all students, have full access to the King Library resources.
+Yes, MLML affiliates, including all students, and MBARI affiliates who have created their King Library account have full access to the SJSU King Library resources.
 Search the King Library catalog and webpages to find what you need.
 Speaking generally, the King Library can be really useful to use for the broader science resources, especially general science journals and large ebooks collections that the MLML/MBARI Research Library does not subscribe to.
 You can also access resources across different disciplines that may be helpful to you.
 The King Library does not subscribe to (most) of the specialized marine science and oceanography resources the MLML/MBARI Research Library does.
 Ask librarian Katie Lage if you need help!

 Please request interlibrary loans or CSU+ articles, book chapters, and books through our MLML/MBARI Research Library's OneSearch catalog.
 (We have access to the same wide world of library interlibrary loan and it is easier administratively if we process those requests.)